cniemi07/Isle-Royale-Sim/README.md

 studies in the world.
 I've followed this research since middle school and

-built this project to explore the dynamics computationally — specifically
+built this project to explore the dynamics computationally, specifically

 how predator reintroduction and environmental variables like winter severity